About offshore outsourcing

 Offshore vs onshore outsourcing

-The opposite of offshore outsourcing is onshore outsourcing, which is the practice of outsourcing your business functions and non-core teams to a BPO firm in the same country where the business operates.
+The opposite of offshore outsourcing is onshore outsourcing, which is the practice of outsourcing your business functions and non-core teams to a third-party supplier in the same country where the business operates.
 It is also commonly referred to as “domestic outsourcing.”

 Offshore outsourcing pros and cons

 Companies can turn to offshore outsourcing for almost every business role – whether they’re in need of customer service teams, virtual assistants, bookkeepers, graphic designers, IT consultants, and more.

 Further, before diving into the world of offshore outsourcing, it’s best to be informed of its pros and cons.